captbaritone/jordaneldredge.com/_posts/2008-01-14-are-your-digital-memories-going-to-be-there-when-youre-old.md

 ---
 title: "Are your digital memories going to be there when you're old?"
 archive: true
+tags: [opinion]
 ---

-I have recently been reading (auto)biographys of famous musicians.
+I have recently been reading (auto)biographies of famous musicians.
 (Dietrich Fischer-Dieskau and Gerald Moore) One of the things that makes these books so enjoyable to read is the quotes from letters that they wrote or received.
 This lead me to consider how the historians of tomorrow will chronicle our lives and